 The default syntax highlight definitions comprise a pared-down, updated set compared to what ships with JujuEdit normally.

-Icon version 1.0a above was my high-quality recreation of Mark’s original icon, with an extra 48×48 mode for Windows XP; Mark’s icon was low-colour and only extended to 32×32.
+Icon version 1.0 above was the Mark’s original icon (in low colour and that only extended to 32×32), and 1.0a above was my high-quality recreation, with an extra 48×48 mode for Windows XP.
 Icon 1.0b was the same, but the 32×32 image was totally redesigned for scaling to 16×16, and was therefore hideous.
 Version 2.4 is the most recent revision of my redesigned icon, designed for Windows 7, 8 and 10.
 The 32×32 icon has a number of subtle differences to optimise its appearance when scaled down to smaller sizes.
 The version 2 series is characterised by visual simplification and different typeface for the “J”.

 The soft wrap toolbar button was originally drawn as a modern curve shape, but the same icon is also used for the status bar, where each keystroke causes the icon to be drawn over itself, compounding the anti-aliasing.
 The angular arrow used in this public release is a compromise that addresses this limitation.

 Bugs and limitations

 Off the top of my head (and there are more):

 - Save As does not check for an existing file, and will overwrite without prompting!